KHU-MASLAB/cNN-DP/README.md

 Although we only use three subnets in our paper, the number of subnets in the cNN-DP is **not strictly limited**.
 Theoretically 2 to ```inf```.

 ## What is the auto-gradient network?
+It is another competitor of the proposed cNN-DP.
 Suppose we have data of multiple orders of derivatives and we target the highest derivative, just like the cNN-DP.
 The idea of the auto-gradient network is to utilize automatic differentiation (```torch.autograd.grad```) to compute high-order predictions of neural networks.

 It will first output the lowest-order prediction.
 Then, we repeatedly differentiate the network to the time variable (which should be given in the input) to reach the highest-order prediction.